resbaz/nectar-cloud-lessons/Planning/Lessons.md

 ## To discuss

+Its worthwhile driving home that to use the cloud, you do need to get your head around some key concepts; and that they are not difficult.

 The basics of virtualization, the parts of OpenStack at a very high level, and the allocations screen.

 How the image is passed from Glance to Nova.

-Its worthwhile driving home that to use the cloud, you do need to get your head around some key concepts; and that they are not difficult
+That the image, once running, does not get NeCTAR updates.

 Where to go to get help if you need it.